GenseeAI/AI-Agent-Lab/README.md

 #### Level 3: Tool-Using Agents (API/Environment Operators)
 - **What they do:** Call APIs, browse the web, interact with databases, or control external apps.
-- **Examples:** Agents that can use Python for math, query a database, or send emails.
+- **Examples:** Agents that can use search tools to retrieve time sensitive information
 - **Why it matters:** Expands beyond conversation into action-taking.

 #### Level 4: Multi-Agent Systems (Collaborative Agents)
 - **What they do:** Multiple agents with specialized roles work together.
 - **Examples:**
-  - One agent researches, another summarizes, another critiques.
+  - One agent researches, another summarizes, another critiques, working together to generate a final plan (Trip planner)
-  - AI "debate" or "teamwork" setups like AutoGen.
 - **Why it matters:** Specialization + collaboration → more robust results.

 #### Level 5: Autonomous Task Agents (Goal-Driven Executors)
 - **What they do:** Given a goal, they break it into subtasks, plan execution, and complete it with minimal human input.
 - **Examples:**
-  - AutoGPT-style loops.
-  - AI that researches, drafts, and revises a report end-to-end.
-  - Workflow engines combining planning + tool use + memory.
+  - Workforce that drafts a plan, assign corresponding workers that have different toolkits, then summarizes the final result
 - **Why it matters:** Represents the highest current level of autonomy that's practical and reproducible today.

 ### Featured Frameworks